ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 val print_expr : expr -> unit = <fun>
 ```

 (The `^` operator concatenates strings).
-We separate the function into two so
+We separate it into two functions, so
-that our `to_string` function is usable in other contexts.
+our `to_string` function is usable in other contexts.
 Here's the
 `print_expr` function in action:

 ```ocaml env=expr